victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 rsp train --config config.toml ~/rsp_dataset/pth
 ```

-After 10 epochs, the building IoU metric on validation dataset, is about **0.82**.
+After only 10 epochs, the building IoU metric on validation dataset, is about **0.82**.
 It's already a good result, at the state of art, with real world data, but we will see how to increase it.